Tygron/tygron-ai-suite/README.md

 anaconda-navigator
 ```
 In case Anaconda was installed at /home/user/anaconda3, the <PATH_TO_CONDA> is /home/user/anaconda3/bin/conda

-# Getting Started

-* Export AI Datasets from Tygron Platform projects.
-Make sure you have a separated the folders containing train datasets and test datasets.
-* Start Anaconda Navigator.
-* Open the Jupyter Lab app (if necessary, install it first).
-* Go to local directory of this repository.
-* Open the example notebook named example_config.ipynb.
-* Adjust the following path variables:
-  * trainDirectory = "PATH TO TRAIN FILES"
-  * testDirectory = "PATH TO TEST FILES"
-* Press the "Restart kernel and execute all cells" button.

 # Manual setup of a conda environment
 In case you want to manually setup the conda enviroment, for example when you want to combine it with an existing environment, follow the instructions below.